The 20 Best Major Depression Doctors Near Me in Washington, US

 English

-David Dunner is a Psychiatrist in Mercer Island, Washington.
+David Dunner is a Psychiatrist practicing medicine in Mercer Island, Washington.
 Dr. Dunner is rated as a Distinguished provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression and Bipolar Disorder (BPD).
+He is also highly rated in 1 other condition, according to our data.
+His clinical expertise encompasses Major Depression and Bipolar Disorder (BPD).

 Learn about our expert tiers